Conradkadel/csc302fa24-kadel-project/README.md

    - `price`: Current price of the stock
    - `priceHistory`: Historical price data
    - `information`: Additional information about the stock

+## Error Handeling / Issues

+   - Getting connection for 3rd Partz Api is causing some Problems Also dont know how to correctly set it up.
+Will need some trial and error.

+   -

 ---